ABOUT THE RESEARCH ASSOCIATESHIP PROGRAMS

 Applicants may review panelists’ evaluations and comments by logging into the WebRAP review module using their username and password information.

 NRC Research Associateship application deadlines are February 1, May 1, August 1, and November 1.
 Note that not all sponsors participate in all four reviews.
-Applicants should refer to the specific information for the laboratory to which you are applying.
+Applicants should refer to the specific information for the laboratory to which they are applying.

 All deadlines for receipt of application materials are strictly observed by the laboratory and the Associateship Programs office.
 No allowances or exceptions are made for late submissions.